firesidefiction/firesidefiction.github.io/_drafts/2017-09-19-reaching-beyond.md

  Mrs. Cho sighed.
 “It’s difficult for us right now, Lan.”
 A line appeared between her eyebrows.
 “I didn’t want to worry everyone—”
 “They’re killing Chinese people, aren’t they?”
 I blurted out.
 “That’s what happened to L-Lily?”
 I saw the answer in Mrs. Cho’s face.
 The pit in my stomach opened, geysering up my throat.
 I turned my head in time, missing most of my clothes.
 Mrs. Cho ran to my side, patting my back as I threw up what little lunch I had.
 Tears streamed down my cheeks.
 We sat in silence before Mrs. Cho grabbed some towels from her desk and cleaned up my mess.
 “Lan, I need your mom to sign this, okay?”
 She scribbled something down, folded the paper and slid it towards me.
 My throat still burned but I swallowed and stuffed the paper into my pocket.
 My legs shook as I walked towards the door.
 I looked at Mrs. Cho.
 “Why—?”
 “You’re a good student, Lan.
 Make sure your mom sees that.”
 Head down, I hurried to the post where I normally met Diam and Aldi to walk home.
 When I got there, the street was empty.
 Panic settled in my churning stomach.
 If Mom ever found out I left them alone, she would skin me alive.
 Cursing myself, I scurried home, praying I would get there before my parents did.
 My thoughts swirled around what the paper might say; I didn’t dare look at it.
 Pressing my hand against my pocket to make sure it was safe, I picked up the pace and ran home.
 As I passed Aunty Lina’s house, I heard voices rising in anger.
 Skidding to a stop, I stood transfixed.
-“...you know I’m not Chinese, Suharto.”
+“…you know I’m not Chinese, Suharto.”
 A gasp sounded accompanied by the sound of a dish breaking.
 “You’re hiding something, Lina,” a deep voice said.
 “If I find out you’re hiding those filthy orang Cina, or helping them, you’ll pay.”
 A yelp sounded.
 The front door slammed.
 A young man in military fatigues walked onto Aunty Lina’s porch, glaring at me.
 “What are you looking at?”
 High-pitched voices came from the side and I saw Diam and Aldi running towards me.
 I shook my head and raced to meet my brothers, spinning them around before they could see the soldier standing on Aunty Lina’s porch.
 Looking over my shoulder, I saw him straighten his uniform, his eyes following us.
 “Let’s go,” I said, pushing my brothers ahead of me.
 Once home, my brothers sat down to do homework while I stood at the sink washing vegetables.
 The cold water ran over my hands as I passed the greens beneath it.
 Most of our neighbours were Indonesian but I had never thought of them as different before; we all wanted to create a happy life for ourselves.